Rabun County, Georgia: Economy

 As of early 2006, the county's two largest employers are textile manufacturers: Rabun Apparel, with over 900 jobs, and National Textiles, with 410.
 In March 2006, Fruit of the Loom announced it would close the Rabun Apparel plant and lay off all 930 employees.
-National Textiles has also announced layoffs, but so far, those have only targeted plants in North Carolina and Tennessee.
+That same year, National Textiles also announced layoffs, which had already targeted its plants in North Carolina and Tennessee.

 Education

-The Rabun County School District holds pre-school to grade twelve, and consists of a primary school, an elementary school, a middle school, and a high school.
+The Rabun County School District, which has the same boundaries as the county, holds pre-school to grade twelve, and consists of a primary school, an elementary school, a middle school, and a high school.
 The district has 140 full-time teachers and over 2,221 students.